fceruti/django-starter-project/README.md

 * **redis:** Used to store celery tasks.
 * **webpack:** Automatically watches changes and recompiles static files for development.
 By default compiles `sass`.

 The database should be configured in the host machine, as it is easier for development.
+If you want to understand the logic behind every desition made here, visit this [blog post](https://medium.com/@fceruti/setting-up-a-django-project-like-a-pro-a847a9867f9d) where I try to explain everything.

 ## Getting started
 If you are starting a new project go ahead and clone this repo in a directory of your choosing